 A stampeding herd is on its way to Lake Tahoe, but these critters are slow-paced Testudines so they won’t arrive until Thursday, June 21.
 That’s the Summer Solstice, for those keeping track.

-Trampled by Turtles announced a summer tour today and the bluegrass quintet from Duluth, Minnesota, will play in the MontBleu Theatre on June 21.
-Tickets go on sale at 10 a.m.
-Wednesday, Feb.
-14. Americana band Deer Tick, from Providence, Rhode Island, will open the show.
+Trampled by Turtles, a bluegrass quintet from Duluth, Minnesota, will play in the MontBleu Theatre on June 21.
+Advance tickets are $32.
+Americana band Deer Tick, from Providence, Rhode Island, will open the show.
 Deer Tick appeared at last summer’s High Sierra Music Festival.

 Lake Tahoe music fans have witnessed the Trampled by Turtles speedy ascent.
 It debuted at the Crystal Bay Casino in 2006, playing in the CBC’s smaller stage, the Red Room.
 A few years later, the band sold out a ticketed Crown Room show on a Wednesday night.
 It played the 2014 High Sierra Music Festival.
 In 2016, it was the first band to sell out the expanded Crown Room.

 Trampled By Turtles is Erik Berry (mandolin), Dave Simonett (guitar), Dave Carroll (banjo), Ryan Young (fiddle), Tim Saxhaug (bass), and Eamonn McLain (cello).

 The band formed in 2003, after Simonett had his electric guitar and amplifier stolen from a gig.